CapitanFindusFI/tl-merchant-x/backend/README.md

 FunTranslations API have a limit of 5 API calls/hour, which is now being handled as a TranslationError returning a 500 HTTP Status.
 Handling a 429 HTTP Status in a different way (a new custom error code, returning 429 to the client) would be more appropriate.

 #### Repositories reliability
 Using an incremental retry strategy for temporary errors would make calling external Pokeapi API or FunTranslations API more reliable.
+Also, when using remote services, a circuit breaker pattern could be used to avoid running out of resources when multiple API calls are failing or hanging.
+After a defined threshold (like failure rate, timeout), the circuit breaker will be triggered to avoid calling external APIs until a normal situation has restored.

 ####  Tracing
 Requests could be marked with a unique Trace ID in order to better handle a request's lifespan from the HTTP call to the response itself.
 It will make finding bugs, bottlenecks or other issues much easy.